HunterTracer/TeXsword-Unicode/README.md

 ## Testing

-You can use the following code to test whether TeXsword is OK.
+You can use the following code to test whether TeXsword-Unicode is OK.

 ```
 \documentclass{article}